bradfordharrison2606/blog/_posts/2024-08-08-EmblemSigurd.md

 <br>

 # **Introduction**
-Sigurd represents the 1st Game of the Jugdral Duology: **Fire Emblem: Genealogy of the Holy War**.
+Sigurd represents the 1st Game of the Jugdral Duology: **Genealogy of the Holy War**.
 Sigurd's gameplay can be summed up in a single word: **Movement**.
 In a Grid-Based, Turn-Based Strategy Game, movement is an incredibly important asset to have.
 Sigurd's entire playstyle is focused on granting additional movement and mobility to his bearer and using that to boost their damage.
 The same applies to those who inherit his skills.

 # **Initial Gameplay (Bond 1 - 10)**